-The first set of symptoms tend to be common among all patients who have dumping syndrome, as reported by Mayo Clinic.
-These symptoms include nausea and/or vomiting, stomach cramps, feeling full quickly, diarrhea, dizziness or faintness, rapid heart rate, heart palpitations and flushing of the skin.
+The first set of symptoms tends to be common among all patients who have dumping syndrome, as reported by Mayo Clinic.
+These symptoms include nausea and/or vomiting, stomach cramps, feeling full quickly, diarrhea, dizziness or faintness, rapid heart rate, heart palpitations, and flushing of the skin.
 Others that may come along later are hunger, fatigue, sweating, and confusion.

 Early Phase Dumping Syndrome